 Does it feel like the harder you try the further away it becomes?
 Trying to have a baby can quickly become all about the doing - more activity, more invention, more treatments.
 The focus is on the plan and the end goal.

 When this happens, it is easy to lose our connection with our softer feminine energy, and it’s the feminine energy we need to create life!
 We are both made of male and female energy - of yin and yang.
 Both are needed in our life and they can easily get out of balance.

 Conceiving and creating a baby comes from being in our delicious feminine energy.
 This is the space in us that allows, that creates, that imagines, and that receives.
 Women by nature flow.
 We do not move in straight lines.
 We don’t rely on plans and maps to get us somewhere.
 We take the scenic route and grow through the journey.
 We are like water, and we flow in the direction of least resistance.
 And as we flow, we nurture and we nourish along the way.

 So, go inwards.
-Let go of the plan, of the way you think it should be, and allow your inner goddess and divine energy to guide you.
-Take a break, even just for a while.
-Replace trying and effort with allowing and trust.
-Ask yourself what can you do bring more feminine energy into your life today?
+Let go of the way you think it should be, and allow your inner self to guide you.

 This is something I never heard on my journey so I want to share it with you.
 I can tell you that where you are now, in the trying, the waiting, the hoping, is a harder place to be than on the other side of letting go.
-If, and when, it is time to let go, life becomes easier.
+If, and when, it's time to let go, life becomes easier.
 You let go of all the waiting and the what ifs and the trying.
 You start living life again.
 Yes, it is different from the life you imagined, the life you hoped, the version you had in your head.
 But it can still be great – I promise you.
-I know you wonder if you can do it, and you can.
-You are stronger than you think.